jipspel/tacas21-artifact/README.md

 This is an artifact created for our TACAS submission: _Jip Spel, Sebastian Junges and Joost-Pieter Katoen._ **Finding Provably Optimal Markov Chains.**
+The virtual machine can be found at: https://zenodo.org/record/4041464#.YnJIbZJBz0o

 ## What is inside
 When installed, the artifact contains:
  * dependencies for Storm,
- * Storm,
+ * Storm, and
- * folder with the Benchmarks,
+ * folder with the Benchmarks.
- * updated version of paper, and
- * letter to the reviewers.

 The artifact contains the sources and users need to install all the relevant tools.